Bullion & Premium Coins: Learn the Differences

-Coins fall into three main categories: bullion, numismatic, and semi-numismatic.
+Coins fall into three main categories: bullion, Premium, and Limited Minted.
 These three types of coins differ in how they are valued and each has distinct advantages and limitations from an investment standpoint.

-Numismatics is the little known field of rare coins.
-The Saint Gaudens is arguably the most well-known numismatic coin.
-By definition, a numismatic coin must have been minted prior to 1933 and can never be reproduced.
+Premiums is the little known field of rare coins.
+The Saint Gaudens is arguably the most well-known Premium coin.
+By definition, a Premium coin must have been minted prior to 1933 and can never be reproduced.
 As one might imagine, over the years, these coins become more and more rare.

-Furthermore, a numismatic coin’s condition can also have an impact on its price, because the better the condition, the rarer the specimen is.
+Furthermore, a Premium coin’s condition can also have an impact on its price, because the better the condition, the rarer the specimen is.
 There are two agencies that formalize and quantify a rare or collectible coin’s condition.
-One is the Professional Coin Grading Service or PCGS and the other is the Numismatic Guaranty Corporation or NGC.
-These two entities set the standard for coin grading and house a plethora of historical data on the prices of the numismatic coins over the years.
+One is the Professional Coin Grading Service or PCGS and the other is the Premium Guaranty Corporation or NGC.
+These two entities set the standard for coin grading and house a plethora of historical data on the prices of the Premium coins over the years.

 In the cases of both the proof and the Snow Falcon coins, their population and availability set them apart from ordinary bullion coins.
 Proof coins are a limited mintage each year.
 The Snow Falcon coins are only struck for one year before they are retired.
 Thus, both have a population that are a fraction of more popular bullion coins.

-Like numismatics, semi-numismatic coins also have two opportunities for appreciation: upward movements in the spot price of metals as well as a premium to be commanded by their scarcity in comparison to their contemporary bullion counterparts.
-Of course, semi-numismatics are not as rare as those struck before 1933 and are not graded by PCGS or NGC.
-However, they are easier to obtain—especially in uncirculated condition, occupying a middle ground between bullion and numismatic coins.
+Like Premiums, Limited Minted coins also have two opportunities for appreciation: upward movements in the spot price of metals as well as a premium to be commanded by their scarcity in comparison to their contemporary bullion counterparts.
+Of course, Limited Minteds are not as rare as those struck before 1933 and are not graded by PCGS or NGC.
+However, they are easier to obtain—especially in uncirculated condition, occupying a middle ground between bullion and Premium coins.